Jacksonville Unversity - Jacksonville, Florida

 Today, she prides herself on listening to patients, just as her acupuncturist did for her years ago, and helping patients change the path of their health.
 She understands that sometimes the hardest part is simply making a decision to change.
 She has dedicated her life and work to helping others become the best and healthiest version of themselves.

-When she is isn’t helping patients, Abby loves spending time with her husband Sean and six-year-old son, Leroy.
-They love to travel together and embrace new cultures.
+When she is isn’t helping patients, Abby loves spending time with her husband and son.
+They love to travel and embrace new cultures.
 While some of their vacations now include a trip to Disney, they love traveling abroad and sharing new experiences together.

 Frequently Asked Questions